LucasDelfino92/morrowindsharp/main.md

 Adjusts mod order and load order for Nerevar Rising to work as intended.
 - Extract the files into **C:\Games\Morrowind Mods\MO2\profiles\Nerevar Rising**, overwriting when prompted.

-### Synchronizing mod masters

-- Run Wrye Mash (**mash64**) in Mod Organizer 2.
-- In the **Mods** tab, you will see a list with all your plugins, both active and inactive.
-Plugins that do not need to have their masters synchronized have a green box next to them.
-Those that do need to have their masters synchronized will have a box of a different color.
-- Click on the faulty plugin, and a panel to the right will display the plugin's masters.
-Right click on either of them, and an **Update Masters** window will appear.
-Click **Yes**.
-- Once the window has closed, click on the **Save** button further below the same panel.
-- Repeat this process for each of the faulty plugins.

 ### Conflict resolution

-For leveled list conflicts, we use **tes3cmd**, generating a **multipatch.esp** file which we will place at the end of our load order.
-This step is not necessary when using Nerevar Rising.

-- Run Wrye Mash (**mash64**) in Mod Organizer 2.
-- In the **Mods** tab, click the **Misc** header and go to **TES3cmd** -> **Create MultiPatch**.
-Click **Yes** on the prompt.
-- tes3cmd will now generate the multipatch.
-After the process is over, click **OK**.
-- **multipatch.esp** will now be present at the end of your load order.

 For record conflicts, we use **TES3Merge**, generating a **Merged Objects.esp** file which we will also place at the end of our load order.